boturnbow/monarisa/_posts/2019-03-12-start-hull-fillets.md

 ![Fillet Disaster!](/assets/images/fillets-poor.jpg)

 So I turned to the internet and my [favorite boat building book by Sam Devlin](www.amazon.com/Devlins-Boatbuilding-Build-Stitch-Glue/dp/0071579907/ref=sr_1_1) for ideas.
 I couldn't find other fillet mixture recipes that called for such a high proportion of glass bubbles.
 My tried and true mixture from previous builds was 1:1 colloidal silica and wood flour.
-Since I had stocked up on glass bubbles for this build (following the Wharram recipe) I wanted to use up some these bubbles.
+Since I had stocked up on glass bubbles for this build (following the Wharram recipe) I wanted to use up some of these bubbles.
 So I added the glass bubbles to the mixture and found that a 1:1:1 mix worked very well.

 ![Devlin Book](/assets/images/fillets-book.jpg)